aurelia/documentation/English/docs.md

 > **Note:** You don't use `delegate` or `trigger` commands inside an options attribute.
 Those are always attached to the element itself, since they work directly with native DOM events.
 However, you can use `call`.

-There are also some special options for custom attributes you can "turn on" via decorators:

-* `@templateController` - Allows a custom attribute to turn the attributed HTML into an HTMLTemplate which it can then generate on the fly.
-This is how attributes like `if` and `repeat` can be created.
-* `@dynamicOptions` - This allows a custom attribute to have a dynamic set of properties which are all mapped from the options attribute syntax into the class at runtime.
-Don't declare `bindable` properties.
-Anything the consumer lists in the options attribute syntax will be mapped.

 If you aren't using ES7 property initializers, you can put the `@bindable` decorator directly on the class.
 Just be sure to provide the property name like this `@bindable('propertyName')`.
 To specify more details for a bindable property, you should pass an options object instead like this:

 ```javascript